 Still, there’re people who choke us with a hell of qualifications.
 Handling them, we can’t get a slight flaw in our design.
 They steer us through its tiny details that must have finished perfectly.
 For example, they want their presentation with morph, gradation, overlay, and another cool effect.
 Oddly enough, often they actually don’t know what they talk about.

-Well, probably they’re just caught by imposter syndrome as a newcomer in design graphic world.
+Well, probably they’re just caught by imposter syndrome as a newcomer in the design graphic world.

 Clients with tons references to apply.